-Governing law or jurisdiction: This should mention which country or state law is governing the agreement.
-Typically it’s the country or state where your business is registered.
+Governing law or jurisdiction: This should mention which country or state law governs the agreement.
+Typically it's the country or state where your business is registered.

 Limiting liability: This will help you limit what customers and site visitors can hold you liable for.
-For instance, you might restrict liability for virus infection, theft, and damages conducted by third parties.
+For instance, you might restrict liability for virus infection, theft, and damages from third parties.

-User restriction: Have clarity on what your site visitors and customers can and can’t do.
+User restriction: Clarify what your site visitors and customers can and can't do.
 This would include restricting things like threatening other site users, abusive comments, and other violent behaviors.

 As you can see, there is a lot to cover.
 At this point, creating terms and conditions for the WordPress site seems like a daunting challenge.
-Luckily, there is a free plugin that offers ready-to-use templates to get a TOS popup up and running in no time.
-More on that in the next section.
+Luckily, a free plugin offers ready-to-use templates to get a TOS popup up and running in no time—more on that in the next section.

 How to Add Terms & Conditions as a Popup on Your WordPress Site

 The easiest way to create terms and conditions is by using a popup plugin that comes equipped with TOS templates.
-You can simply install the plugin, select a TOS template, and make custom changes as per your needs and you will have terms and conditions on your WordPress website.
+You can install the plugin, select a TOS template, and make custom changes per your needs, and you will have terms and conditions on your WordPress website.

-While there are plenty of popup plugins out there, few offer ready-made TOS templates.
+While plenty of popup plugins exist, few offer ready-made TOS templates.
 Moreover, a lot of popup plugins are difficult to operate.

 That said, only one of the terms and conditions templates is available under the free license.
-To access the rest of the templates, you need to get a premium license.
+You need to get a premium license to access the rest of the templates.

 The library is full of prebuilt popup templates.
-To find the terms and conditions template, write “terms” in the Search box.
+Write “terms” in the Search box to find the terms and conditions template.

-Step 2: On the next page, you can customize the terms and conditions popup.
-You can modify the content of the popup, i.e. text, image, and button just like you would in a typical WordPress post on the Gutenberg editor.
+Step 2: You can customize the terms and conditions popup on the next page.
+You can modify the content of the popup, i.e., text, image, and button, just like you would in a typical WordPress post on the Gutenberg editor.

 You can also use FireBox’s’ native options to customize the popup.
 Just scroll down to the FireBox Settings and go to Design.
 You will find various customization options under Design.